arthurperton/statamic-wordpress-users/DOCUMENTATION.md

 ## Export Users From WordPress

-The easiest way to export your users is using  [this free plugin](https://wordpress.org/plugins/import-users-from-csv-with-meta/).
+The easiest way to export your users from your WordPress website is using [this free plugin](https://wordpress.org/plugins/import-users-from-csv-with-meta/).
 After you've installed it, just go the Export tab and click download.

 ## Import